 It has been more than eight years since Cypress Hill released their last full length-album, Rise Up at the turn of the decade back in 2010.
 Courting a louder, more aggressive sound and enlisting a full assortment of different producers to help handle the album’s production, the group departed from their original raw, moody, ominous sound in exchange for a more uptempo vibe before going dormant again for the better part of the last decade.
 However, now in 2018 Cypress Hill has finally returned and the blunted, marijuana loving band of stoned marauders has once again returned to the Hip-Hop scene with their latest offering and ninth studio album Elephants On Acid.
 On top of being the group’s first album in nearly a decade, the project also marks the return of the group’s original sonic architect DJ Muggs, once again back serving behind the boards.
 Not only marking Muggs’ first contribution to a Cypress Hill album since 2004’s Till Death Do Us Part; but also serves as his first time leading as the group’s sole contributing producer since Stoned Raiders back in 2001.
 However, while DJ Muggs may be back in the driver’s seat serving as the group’s sole producer for the project, Elephants On Acid is far from being a return to form album for Cypress Hill.

-The album is not without it’s flaws however, one of the most glaring being the heavy use and over reliance on skits.
+The album is not without its flaws, however, one of the most glaring being the heavy use and over-reliance on skits.
 Including the album’s intro, eight of the project’s twenty-one tracks are either instrumentals or interludes that are peppered throughout the album’s runtime.
-While interludes and instrumental tracks are not a uncommon feature of past Cypress Hill efforts by any means; they’re unfortunately utilized with a extremely heavy hand here on Elephants on Acid.
-In the past, interludes such as these were used sparingly and served as placeholder where listeners could stop and catch their breath; or were utilized by the group to accentuate the spooky, haunting atmosphere in later efforts.
-Here however, the sheer over abundance of these skits and interludes only seems to distract from the overall experience, rather than add to it.
+While interludes and instrumental tracks are not an uncommon feature of past Cypress Hill efforts by any means; they’re unfortunately utilized with an extremely heavy hand here on Elephants on Acid.
+In the past, interludes such as these were used sparingly and served as placeholders where listeners could stop and catch their breath; or were utilized by the group to accentuate the spooky, haunting atmosphere in later efforts.
+Here, however, the sheer overabundance of these skits and interludes only seems to distract from the overall experience, rather than add to it.
 This flaw is made all that more obvious when other numerous tracks such as ‘Jesus Was A Stoner’ and ‘Stairway to Heaven’ have long drawn out intros and outros as well, which only further drags the album.
 When all is said and done, no less than ten minutes of the album’s fifty-two minute run time is comprised of instrumental skits and interludes; not including vocal tracks that just happen to have long intros/outros as well.
-Sample heads will likely find even more frustration in the fact that these instrumental skits and interludes strewn throughout the album are often times the closets thing we get to a grittier sample like sound on the album.
-Only serving to further tease listener who have been waiting for a return to form Cypress Hill album helmed once again by DJ Muggs.
+Sample heads will likely find even more frustration in the fact that these instrumental skits and interludes strewn throughout the album are oftentimes the closest thing we get to a grittier sample like sound on the album.
+Only serving to further tease listeners who have been waiting for a return to form Cypress Hill album helmed once again by DJ Muggs.
 Above all though, what these superfluous interludes mostly just feel like are time fillers.
 They contribute little to the overall experience, interrupt whatever momentum the album is able to build up and ultimately just come across as stuffing meant nothing more than to pad out the run time of the album.
 Likewise, some tracks on the album do feel like rehashings of other past, classic Cypress Hill songs.
-‘Crazy’ for example, while not a track bad necessarily, unfortunately sounds a re-treading of ‘Insane In The Brain’; just minus the memorable hook of its classic predecessor and replaced with a generic sung chorus.
+‘Crazy’ for example, while not a track bad necessarily, unfortunately, sounds a re-treading of ‘Insane In The Brain’; just minus the memorable hook of its classic predecessor and replaced with a generic sung chorus.

 Fortunately, aside from these issues, Elephants On Acid is by in large a successful venture and yet another solid, if unique effort in Cypress Hill’s long, illustrious catalog.
 To an extent, it’s almost admirable that a group that has been around as long as Cypress Hill nine albums into their career is still pushing the envelope, as well as the bounds of their own music.
 While many Hip-Hop performers and groups that have been around as long as Cypress Hill have long transitioned from releasing new music and into the role of legacy performers the group proves it is still more than capable of delivering a few surprises.
 A testament to their creativity and ingenuity, nearly thirty years into their careers the group continues to challenge not only themselves but, the fans as well to step out of their box and explore new realms yet unexplored in their music.
 Is Elephants On Acid for everyone?
 Probably not, the group’s departure into new musical territory is bound to incite a myriad of different reactions depending on what type of experience fans are hoping.
 However, if listeners are willing to forgo these preconceived expectations and a few slight stumbles here and there Elephants On Acid is bound to deliver at the very least a unique, listening experience that only Cypress Hill can deliver.